sorbet/sorbet/website/blog/2022-07-27-srb-tapioca.md

   https://github.com/Shopify/tapioca#rbi-files-for-missing-constants-and-methods
 [spoom-bump]: https://github.com/Shopify/spoom#change-the-sigil-used-in-files

-You'll notice that most `srb` subcommands have a nearly (if not exactly) equivalent command in `tapioca`, which brings us to the next question.
+You'll notice that most `srb` subcommands have a nearly equivalent (if not exactly equivalent) command in `tapioca`, which brings us to the next question.

 ## What's different between `srb rbi` and `tapioca`?

-From one standpoint, they're quite similar: they both use various heuristics to generate RBI files before `srb tc` runs on the project.
+From one standpoint, they're quite similar: they both use various heuristics to generate [RBI files](rbi.md) before `srb tc` runs on the project.
 Specifically, they both rely on Sorbet to typecheck the project itself (Tapioca is not some sort of alternative type checker for Ruby).

-Both Tapioca and `srb rbi` generate RBIs for a project's gems as well as RBI files that teach Sorbet about various kinds of metaprogramming in use inside the project itself.
+Both Tapioca and `srb rbi` generate RBIs for a project's gems as well as for the various DSLs and metaprogramming used inside a project itself.

-Tapioca has some unique benefits compared to `srb rbi`:
+But Tapioca has some unique benefits compared to `srb rbi`.
+Put simply, it's easier to use and works better out of the box.
+Over the years we've seen many times where someone new to Sorbet struggling to get `srb rbi` to do the right thing and the suggestion to switch to `tapioca` for RBI generation gets them unblocked.

-- It's generally easier to use, and generally works better for a larger fraction of existing Ruby projects.
-Many times when someone is having trouble adopting Sorbet in a codebase, the suggestion to switch from `srb rbi` to `tapioca` for RBI generation gets them unblocked.
+Some of the specific benefits:

 - Tapioca generally does a better job working with third-party gems.
 For example, Tapioca allows customizing how gems are loaded before attempting to